skip to main content

 Participation in the graduation exercise will be limited to those who have completed all of the requirements for a diploma or certificate.
 The cap and gown in the school’s colors will be worn in the ceremony.
 For those who wish to participate, the graduation rehearsal is mandatory.
 Graduation participation is voluntary.
 All students must adhere to prescribed behavior and dress code.
 Honors Graduates will wear special cords and medals.

-Special Programs
+Other Programs

 BOCES OCCUPATIONAL EDUCATION

-the Board of Cooperative Educational Services at three centers on a half-day basis.
+Technical and trade education courses are also offered in a wide range of occupations by the Board of Cooperative Educational Services at three centers on a half-day basis.
 These programs are either one or two-year courses of study and are usually entered in the junior or senior year.

 Students who are interested in this program should see their counselor for further information as soon as possible.
 Since registration is limited, the filing of the application does not guarantee inclusion in the program.
 The counselor has complete descriptions of the programs, will arrange for a visit to the centers and distribute the application forms.
 Students entering the second year of a two year program must re-apply.